Lu-JF/CAE-Transfer/README.md

 In this project, a convolutinal auto-encoder based unsupervised learning and its transfer learning are built

 ## Citation
-The code is a recurrence privately, and the reproduced paper is:
+The code is a private recurrence rather than an official code, and the reproduced paper is:
 M. Xia, H. Shao, Z. Huang, Z. Zhao, F. Jiang and Y. Hu,
 "Intelligent Process Monitoring of Laser-Induced Graphene Production With Deep Transfer Learning",
 IEEE Transactions on Instrumentation and Measurement, vol. 71, pp. 1-9, 2022, Art no. 3516409,